telecastg/enhanced-dynamic-logic-for-espocrm/README.md

 Usage Instructions:

+1) To use User attributes as condition for a dynamic logic action, you must use the following enhanced condition types in your clientDefs:

+"enhancedVisible" instead of "visible"

+"enhancedReadOnly" instead of "readOnly"

+"enhancedRequired" instead of "required"

-1) To specify css instructions for a field in a list or detail view based on a dynamic logic condition, see the example clientDefs file extract for an entity which contains a field called tenantName and which we want to make readonly if the entity "status" field value is either "Completed" or "Canceled", change the text and backgorund colors of the tenantName text depending on the "isPriority" field value, and make it visible if the user is either a Portal User or a user not member of the "Management" team:
+2) To specify css attributed for a field, which will affect list and detail displays, use the enhanced condition type "conditionalCss"

+3) See the example clientDefs file extract for an entity which contains a field called tenantName and which we want to specify the following dynamic logic directives:

+ a) Make the field readonly if the entity "status" field value is either "Completed" or "Canceled".
+ b) Change the text and backgorund colors of the field text depending on the value of the "isPriority" field.
+ c) Make the field visible if the user is either a Portal User or the user is not a member of the "Management" team.

     "dynamicLogic": {